$W$-algebras and the equivalence of bihamiltonian, Drinfeld-Sokolov and Dirac reductions: Conclusions and Remarks

-It is well known that, under certain assumptions, from a local bihamiltonian structure on $\lop M$, where $M$ is a smooth manifold, one can construct a Frobenius structure on $M$ \cite{DZ}.
-Our main motivation in studying local bihamiltonian structures related to classical $W$-algebras is the theory of algebraic Frobenius manifolds \cite{mypaper}.
+It is well known that, under certain assumptions, from a local bihamiltonian structure on $\lop M$, where $M$ is a smooth manifold, one can construct a Frobenius structure on $M$.
+Our main motivation in studying local bihamiltonian structures related to classical $W$-algebras is the classification and construction of algebraic Frobenius manifolds \cite{mypaper},\cite{mypaper1},\cite{mypaper2}.
 The classification of Frobenius manifolds is the first step to classify local bihamiltonian structures using the concept of central invariants \cite{DubCentral}.
-In the case of the regular nilpotent element in a simply laced Lie algebra the bihamiltonian structure \cite{DS} gives a polynomial Frobenius manifolds and the central invariants means that the associated integrable hierarchy satisfies certain properties motivated by the theory of Gromov-Witten invariants.
+In the case of a regular nilpotent element in a simply laced Lie algebra the bihamiltonian structure obtained from applying standard Drinfeld-Sokolov reduction \cite{DS} gives a polynomial Frobenius manifolds and the central invariants are all equal to $1\over 24$.

-In a subsequent publication we will consider further examples of Frobenius manifolds and integrable hierarchies on bihamiltonian manifolds produced by applying the reduction methods introduced in this paper.
+In a subsequent publication we will consider further examples of Frobenius manifolds and investigate the central invariants on bihamiltonian manifolds that are produced by applying the reduction methods introduced in this paper.
+0.5truecm {\bf Acknowledgments.}